 Below find some quick information about a few current issues and projects in Worcester Township.
 Please call the Township Building at (610) 584-1410 for additional information on each project or issue.

-ZONING STUDY UNDERWAY
+ZONING STUDY COMPLETED, ORDINANCE ADOPTED

 State Law requires every local government to provide zoning for every type of residential use – from mobile homes and apartments to townhomes and single-family detached homes.
 In addition, the law requires that zoning yield a “fair share” of each housing type.
 And while there is no mathematical formula to calculate a municipality’s “fair share” of individual residential uses, the courts have generally looked to the percent of residential uses – both existing and permitted to be constructed – in communities throughout the immediate region.